The Truth Showed Her the Way to Get Along With Others (Part 3)

 Jiandan slouched before the desk, her head drooping, and she looked at the pile of articles before her with a forlorn expression.

 Thinking of how they were making such slow progress in their work, Jiandan felt very irritable.
 She couldn’t stop from thinking about Song Yang; Song Yang was somewhat deficient in her professional work, but she normally paid attention to reading God’s words and to establishing a normal relationship with God.
 Whenever they encountered any problems that they couldn’t get to grips with, Song Yang was able to be quiet before God and seek the truth, take a comparatively comprehensive and rigorous view on problems, and she would come up with rather pertinent suggestions.
 Especially when Jiandan and the other two had differing ideas, Song Yang would always seek and try to figure it out in a calm, relaxed way, and would come up with quite a suitable or compromising suggestion.
 Ultimately, everyone would agree and their work would carry on without a hitch.
 Thinking of this, Jiandan suddenly understood that Song Yang wasn’t the good-for-nothing she had thought she was, and that Song Yang’s strength was precisely what she lacked and was what she should learn.
-For a moment, self-reproach, indebtedness and remorse flooded Jiandan’s heart, and all of a sudden God’s words came to mind, so she found them and began to read: “God lifts the needy from dust, where the humble are made high.
-I will use My wisdom in all its forms to govern the universal church, to govern all nations and all peoples, so that they are all within Me, and so that all of you inmight submit to Me.
+For a moment, self-reproach, indebtedness and remorse flooded Jiandan’s heart, and all of a sudden God’s words came to mind, so she found them and began to read: “God lifts the needy from the dust and the humble must be made high.
+I will use My wisdom in all its forms to govern the universal church, to govern all nations and all peoples, so that they are all within Me, and so that all of you in the church might submit to Me.
 Those who did not obey before must now be obedient before Me, must submit to each other, forbear with each other, have interconnected lives, and love one another, all drawing on others’ strong points to offset their own weaknesses, serving in coordination.
 In this way will the church be built, and Satan will have no opportunity to exploit.
 Only then will My management plan not have failed. … The functions are not the same.
 There is one body.
 Each does his duty, each in his place and doing his very best—for each spark there is one flash of light—and seeking maturity in life.
-Thus will I be satisfied” (“The Twenty-first Utterance” in The Word Appears in the Flesh).
-“The not only works in certain men who are used by God, but even more in the church.
+Thus will I be satisfied” (“The Twenty-first Utterance” in).
+“The Holy Spirit not only works in certain men who are used by God, but even more in the church.
 He could be working in anyone.
 He may work in you for the present, and when you have experienced it, He may work in someone else next.
 Make haste to follow; the more closely you follow the present light, the more your life can mature and grow.
 No matter what manner of man he may be, so long as the Holy Spirit works in him, make sure to follow.
 Take in his experiences through your own, and you will receive even higher things.
 In so doing you will progress more quickly.
 This is the path of perfection for man and a way through which life grows.
 The path to being made perfect is reached through your obedience to the work of the Holy Spirit.
 You do not know through what kind of person God will work to perfect you, nor through what person, occurrence, or thing He will enable you to enter into possession and to gain some insight.
 If you are able to walk onto this right track, it shows that there is great hope for you to be perfected by God.
-If you are unable to do so, it shows that your future is bleak and devoid of light” (“Those Who Obey God With a True Heart Shall Surely Be Gained by God” in The Word Appears in the Flesh).
+If you are unable to do so, it shows that your future is bleak and devoid of light” (“Those Who With a True Heart Shall Surely Be Gained by God” in The Word Appears in the Flesh).

 After reading God’s words, Jiandan felt much moved.
 Only now did she realize that she had no knowledge of the work of the Holy Spirit.
 She had only seen Song Yang’s shortcomings and none of her strengths, and she had paid no attention to looking out for and obeying the enlightenment and illumination Song Yang received from the Holy Spirit.
 On the contrary, she had mistakenly believed that as long as she and the other two sisters in the group reached a consensus, then there was no need to consider or accept Song Yang’s opinions.
 But actually, even though the three of them could reach a consensus on a solution, if it was not from the enlightenment and illumination of the Holy Spirit they would not achieve good results anyway.
-Only by submitting to those among the brothers and sisters who were possessed of the work of the Holy Spirit could they act in conformity with God’s will, and God would bless them and guide them as they performed their duty.
+Only by submitting to those among the brothers and sisters who were possessed of the work of the Holy Spirit could they act in conformity with, and God would bless them and guide them as they performed their duty.
 The more Jiandan thought about it, the more she felt how arrogant and conceited she was.
 Only through careful contemplation of these words of God did she come to understand that when brothers and sisters perform their duty together, each person has their own strengths.
 God arranges people together so that every individual brings into play their own strengths, becomes of one mind and makes up for what each other lacks; only then can they perform their duty better and better.

 Jiandan felt so ashamed.
 Only now had she discovered that due to not understanding the truth, when she encountered a practical problem, she did not have necessary principles in handling it.
 She really lacked so much!
-She couldn’t help but come before God to: “Oh, God!
+She couldn’t help but come before God to pray: “Oh, God!
 I’m so blind and ignorant and I don’t know Your work.
 Your good intentions are behind arranging us all together to perform our duty and You did it so as to make us draw on each other’s strengths and make up for what we lack, and wanted us to obey You and obey the truth in performing our duties.
 Oh, God!
 I will no longer hold myself in high esteem and belittle my sisters.
 May You guide me to learn how to submit to the work of the Holy Spirit done in other people, so that we are able to truly work together and serve You.
 Amen!”

 Jiandan waited at home, expecting Song Yang to come back early.
 When she did see her coming back, she had mixed feelings.
 She felt an inexpressible excitement as well as a feeling of indebtedness, and she didn’t know what to say.